 Identifying Your Expenses and Resources

 The first step in creating a strategy for funding your education is to create a personal budget that outlines your expenses and any resources available to you.
 When thinking about your budget, consider expenses specific to you that may not appear in the cost of attendance estimates provided by Harvard Griffin GSAS.
 For example, you may need to add in loan payments, credit card payments, or family expenses.
-If you have identified a gap between your expenses and resources, you will want to explore the options in the Sources of Funding section below for ideas on how to fill that gap.
+If you have identified a gap between your expenses and resources, you will want to explore the options in the Other Sources of Support section for ideas on how to fill that gap.

 International students should also factor in the financial certification required for seeking a visa.
 See Other Costs in the Cost of Attendance section.